60Hz/120hz/144hz/240hz Monitor for Gaming: Which is the best monitor in 2019?

-But before we dig into the specifics, let’s take a look at the basic stuff to give you a solid foundation.
+But before we dig into the specifics, let’s take a look at the basic stuff to get you started.

 What is Hertz?

-Similarly, a higher number of hertz means you get more images per second to effectively see improvements on how fluid images are seen on the screen.
+Basically, a higher number of hertz means you get more images per second effectively created a more fluid experience on the screen.
 The more numbers basically mean you get smoother display, which matters greatly when gaming.

 If you don’t know how to check your monitor refresh rate, this how-to guide we have on how to check and change your monitor refresh rate should help you out.

 Seeing the difference is not nearly as noticeable for an average person.
 But for gamers, these small differences play an integral role in winning competitive games, especially FPS games like CS:GO, Overwatch, Battlefield, Fortnite, and PUBG.

 The quality of the image will not improve.
 It is the fluidity of the motion that is improved.
 A 60Hz monitor will display 60 different images per second while a 120Hz monitor will display 120 different images per second.
 In other words, Hz is the refresh rate and has nothing to do with improving the graphics whatsoever.

 Similarly, this means 120Hz and 144Hz monitors give gamers the opportunity to make faster reactions than how they would react from a 60Hz monitor.